StrongKey/FIDO-Server/README.md

-#### FIDO Server, Community Edition
+#### FIDO2 Server, Community Edition
 # README

 ## Overview
-StrongKey's FIDO Server, Community Edition is an open-source solution designed for DIY coders who want password-less FIDO2  logins for any application.
+StrongKey's FIDO2 Server, Community Edition is an open-source solution designed for DIY coders who want password-less FIDO2  logins for any application.
 Download the code and integrate it with your own web login, or study the OpenAPI documentation and contribute with your own code submissions.

-The following links provide some background on FIDO, the Fido Alliance, and FIDO2:
+The following links provide some background on FIDO, the FIDO Alliance, and FIDO2:

 * [FIDO Alliance Home](https://fidoalliance.org)
 * [What is FIDO?](https://fidoalliance.org/what-is-fido/)